Wattics/api-client-ruby/README.md

 # Wattics API Client Ruby

-A Ruby client side API that connection with Wattics plataform for sending measuarements or to the platform.
+A Ruby client side API that simplifys sending larger amouts of data to Wattics plaform.

 ## Installation